mahichodhary/Atlantis_Document/README.md

    e.
 USERNAME="{the username of your GitHub, GitLab or Bitbucket user}"

    f.
 REPO_ALLOWLIST="$YOUR_GIT_HOST/$YOUR_USERNAME/$YOUR_REPO"

-9. Now you can start Atlantis by using GitHub Commamd:
+9.Now you can start Atlantis by using GitHub Command:

-.

       ./atlantis server \
       --atlantis-url="$URL" \